zvshrawder/webdev/README.md

 -Load mysql file in zvshrawder.com/ and cp the php.ini file into the appropriate directory -run  FLUSH PRIVILEGES; in mysql console

+-To run simply vagrant up and then vagrant ssh -Afterwards load the db dump sql file.